-Travel to Hermannsburg Mission Precinct.
-Here you can wander around the old Lutheran Mission and get a glimpse of life as it was for the early pioneers and their families.
+Travel to Hermannsberg and visit the Namatjira School of Art, where you can view authentic art pieces.
 Afterwards, travel to Gosses Bluff crater, before heading off-road along the Mereenie Loop Road.
 Take in the outback scenes as you travel to Kings Canyon.

 Stay: Kings Canyon ResortDaily :